Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 3D printing is a process of creating a physical object from a digital model.
 It involves using a 3D printer, which is a machine that prints successive layers of material to build up an object.

-To create an object using 3D printing, you first need to design a digital model of the object using computer-aided design (CAD) software.
+To create an object using 3D printing, you first need to design a digital model using computer-aided design (CAD) software.
 The digital model is then converted into a format that the 3D printer can understand and use to build the object layer by layer.

 3D printing can be used to create a wide range of objects, from simple shapes to complex structures with intricate details.
-Younger children might enjoy creating simple shapes or characters, while older children may be able to tackle more complex projects such as designing and printing their own toys or gadgets.
+Younger children enjoy creating simple shapes or characters, while older children can tackle more complex projects such as designing and printing their toys or gadgets.

 What materials does one use for 3D Printing?